mikeathan/nodeherder/README.md

 - add type in device.expose for http data
 - add refresh functionality to ping mqtt device for when we just started server an we want to awake devices ?
-- add remove /force remove/block functionality
+- add remove /force remove/block functionality - DONE
-- add configure exposes device functionality
+- add configure exposes device functionality - DONE

 - add auth0
 - add support for https and websocket TLS